MrJul/Estragonia/docs/toknow.md

 # Supported versions

-Currently, Estragonia targets Avalonia 11.0 RC2 and Godot 4.1 RC3.
+Currently, Estragonia targets Avalonia 11.0 and Godot 4.1 RC3.
-Both these pre-releases are working pretty well and should have a stable release very soon, in July 2023.
+Godot 4.1 should have a stable release very soon, in July 2023.

 Don't try to use Estragonia with unsupported Avalonia versions.
 In general, avoid referencing Avalonia directly when possible.
 Since Estragonia implements a backend for Avalonia, it targets some API that are semi-private and may change in future minor Avalonia releases.